Ayrshire Castles & Abbeys that can be visited

 The earliest parts of Kelburn Castle are from the 1200s, built by the Boyle's.
 The Castle has been vastly extended over the centuries, still owned by Boyle's.

 There are good views of the Castle from the Country Centre.
-The Centre is open from Easter to the end of October with a small parking charge.
+The Centre is open from April to the September with a small parking charge and a small entrance charge to the Secret Forest.

 Website .
 Clan Boyle .
 KA29 0BE